Bengals lock up D-line anchors Dunlap, Atkins

-CINCINNATI -- The Bengals agreed to new deals with both Carlos Dunlap and Geno Atkins on Tuesday, locking up the key components of their defensive line for the next several years.
+CINCINNATI -- The Bengals signed both Carlos Dunlap and Geno Atkins to new deals on Tuesday, locking up the key components of their defensive line for the next several years.

 Atkins' four-year deal is worth $65.3 million, with $25.5 million coming in the first year, ESPN's Adam Schefter reports.
 He'll average $16.3 million per year, a record yearly average for a non-quarterback older than 30.

-Dunlap, 29, agreed to a three-year, $45 million extension, Schefter reports.
+Dunlap, 29, signed a three-year extension that is worth $45 million, Schefter reports.
 That will keep him under contract through age 31.

-Dunlap and Atkins are No. 1 and No. 2, respectively, in franchise sacks, with a combined 125 1/2 sacks between them.
-The Bengals made it no secret that getting deals done with both players were important priorities in the offseason, and that was possible with almost all of the other defensive line players on rookie contracts.
+Dunlap and Atkins are No. 1 and No. 2, respectively, in franchise sacks, with a combined 125½ sacks between them.
+The Bengals made it no secret that getting deals done with both players was an important priority in the offseason, and that was possible with almost all of the other defensive line players on rookie contracts.

 The one exception is Michael Johnson, who is in the final year of a four-year contract signed in 2015 that will pay him $5 million in salary in bonuses this year.
 Johnson, 31, was once considered the rising star on the Bengals' defensive line, but the tide began shifting to Dunlap in 2013, when he signed a five-year extension on the same day the Bengals failed to reach an agreement with Johnson ahead of the franchise tag deadline.